annahaensch/hela/README.md

 ```
 $ make jupyter_url
 ```
 This will print a link which you can cut/paste into a web browser to access the Hela notebook directory.
+You will see one folder called `tracked` which contains several tracked notebooks that will walk you through the data generation and modeling tools in hela.

 ## Working with Hela